otrv4/otrv4/otrv4.md

 ## Data Exchange

-This section describes how each participant will use the Double Ratchet algorithm to exchange data initialized with the shared secret established in the DAKE.
+This section describes how each participant will use the Double Ratchet algorithm to exchange [data message](#data-message) initialized with the shared secret established in the DAKE.

 A message with an empty human-readable part (the plaintext is of zero length, or starts with a NUL) is a "heartbeat" packet, and should not be displayed to the